hupe13/extensions-leaflet-map-github/readme.md

 *   [turf](https://github.com/Turfjs/turf): Advanced geospatial analysis for browsers and Node.js
 *   [leaflet-rotate](https://github.com/Raruto/leaflet-rotate): A Leaflet plugin that allows to add rotation functionality to map tiles
 *   [Leaflet.AlmostOver](https://github.com/makinacorpus/Leaflet.AlmostOver): This plugin allows to detect mouse click and overing events on lines, with a tolerance distance.

-### Other functions

-*  List files for Leaflet Map
-*  Hovering:
-     * Highlight a leaflet element on mouse over
-     * get a tooltip for a leaflet element on mouse over.
-*  Hide Markers: Use it when a track loaded with leaflet-gpx contains some markers and you don't want to display them on the map.
-*  Styling marker in geojson files.
-*  Option to migrate from [WP GPX Maps](https://wordpress.org/plugins/wp-gpx-maps/) to elevation
-*  Overview map with geo positions provided in the pages and posts (idea from @codade)

 ## Screenshots